 RPA processes often have tasks that require using of OCR.
 Typically, scanned documents, PDF files, and photos need to be recognized in order to extract certain information from them, often process it, and enter it into some system.

-The documents themselves can have a strictly fixed structure, where we can predict the location of certain data on the sheet (e.g. we know in advance the location of the "Name" field in a passport), and a less strictly fixed structure (e.g. a payment bill has a known set of fields, but these fields may be in different documents in different areas), or sometimes they do not have a clear structure at all.
+The documents themselves can have a strictly fixed structure, where we can predict the location of certain data on the sheet (e.g. we know in advance the location of the "Name" field in a passport), and a less strictly fixed structure (e.g. a payment bill has a known set of fields, but these fields may be in different documents in different areas).
+Sometimes they do not have a clear structure at all.

-The way to process such documents is based on the final task.
-In general, we can distinguish four main approaches to the recognition of text from a picture:
+We can process such documents based on the final task.
+In general, we distinguish four main approaches to recognize and convert text from a image (document):

 Which OCR-services does ElectroNeek support?

 At ElectroNeek, we want to give our users the widest possible OCR experience.
 So, first of all, we have a specific tool integrated to our Ecosystem: IntelliDocs.
 You can use it to create apply high-level Intelligent Document Processing (IDP) in your workflows.
 Learn how to easily do that in this article.

 Besides that, we provide you with a set of solutions that implement all of the described approaches: